-Our image depends in part, on how our employees present themselves to our guests.
+Our image depends, in part, on how our employees present themselves to our guests.
 We stress the importance of maintaining the highest standards possible in all phases of our operation, including standards regarding cleanliness and neatness of all employees.
 We take great pride in how our employees look and how they present themselves.
 By dressing and acting professionally, guests will respond to you in a respectful and polite manner.

 People come to our restaurants to eat.
 Please refrain from using tobacco, e-cigarettes, vaping, and chewing gum while you are working.
 Following these rules will help you fit in with the team, get the most out of your work experience, and develop key skills and habits that should help you succeed throughout your professional life.

 Uniforms - When working, you must always wear a complete uniform in the restaurant.
 The entire uniform should always be clean and neat.
 If working over 20 hours a week, a restaurant employee should have two complete uniforms.
-Talk to your manager to receive a second uniform.
+Talk to a manager about your uniform needs.
 C & R Management will provide a hat, shirt, and name badge.
-You must provide dark shoes and dark socks.
-You have the option to provide your own black pants, light blue or dark denim jeans, or use the jeans we supply.
+You must provide shoes and socks.
+You have the option to provide your own black pants, light blue or dark denim jeans, or wear the jeans we supply.
 If you choose to provide your own black pants, or light blue or dark denim jeans you must follow these guidelines: Jeans/pants must fit correctly, not too tight and not too loose.
 Jeans/pants must cover your entire bottom and underclothing.
 You may wear a simple black belt that is not branded or displays anything offensive on it.
 No leggings or knit pants are permitted.
 Jeans/pants must be solid denim with no additional colors or patterns.
 They cannot be faded or have any holes.
 They must be hemmed properly and not touch the floor.
-No shorts or capris.
+No short denim pants/jeans.
 While working, any coat, jacket, sweater, or sweatshirt worn by a restaurant employee needs to be C & R Management Company's uniform.

 Shoes - Restaurant employees must wear shoes with "slip resistant" soles and that are flat and comfortable.
 Canvas shoes or open-toed footwear are a safety risk and therefore cannot be worn while working.
-Employees may wear dark athletic leather shoes.
+Employees may wear athletic leather shoes, preferably dark colored.
 Multi-colored shoes are not permitted.
 Socks or hose must be always worn with your uniform.

-Electronic Devices - Employees should not wear or carry electronic devices, such as cell phones, smart watches, earbuds, Air Pods, headphones, iPod, etc. while on duty.
+Electronic Devices - Employees should not wear or carry electronic devices, such as watches, smart watches, earbuds, Air Pods, headphones, iPod, etc. while on duty.
+Rare use of cell phones with the approval of your manager may be permitted.
+The Company is not liable for any electronic devices brought onto Company property.
 Any emergency calls that the employee receives should come through the restaurant's telephone.

 Tattoos - Visible tattoos are permitted if they are non-offensive.
-Offensive tattoos include those that are obscene, profane, sexually suggestive, or contain content or imagery that is discriminatory towards an individual or group.
+Offensive tattoos include, but are not limited to, those that are obscene, profane, sexually suggestive, or contain content or imagery that is discriminatory towards an individual or group.
+Offensive tattoos must be covered.